gigascience/gigadb-website/docs/TESTING.md

 ```

-To generate a test coverage report, run the following command:
+To generate a test coverage report, run the following commands in vagrant:

 ```bash
 $ cd /vagrant/protected/tests
 $ ./../../Behat/vendor/phpunit/phpunit/phpunit --config=phpunit.xml --coverage-html ./report  unit

 ```

+The unit tests use PHPUnit 4.1.* (any more recent version will fail to work with Yii 1.1) and the configuration files are:
+* ``protected/tests/phpunit.xml``
+* ``protected/tests/bootstrap.php``
+* ``protected/config/test.php``
+* ``protected/config/db_test.json``

+They make use of database test fixtures which need to be dropped and recreated at every run so they use a separate ``gigadb_test`` database, so not to lose data from the main database.

 ## Functional tests with CasperJS